solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

-# Calculus & Linear Algebra from the ground up
+# Linear Algebra from the ground up
 > Quick notes on College level of Maths or Stats for machine learning.